plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

 print(f"Shifted max LG eigendistortion: {po.loss.l2_norm(img_rep, shift_eig_rep)}")
 ```

+The difference between the model output of the proper maximum eigendistortion and the original image is larger than when we shift that eigendistortion.

-While translating the eigendistortion for the {class}`~plenoptic.models.CenterSurround` model has no effect:
+However, translating the eigendistortion for the {class}`~plenoptic.models.CenterSurround` model has no effect on model output:

 ```{code-cell} ipython3
 img_rep = center_surround(img)